annyadahmani/DH150-ANNYADAHMANI/README.md

 ### Severity Rating Scale
-This rating uses a 1-3 scale to show what each number corresponds to in terms of problem and priority.
-Credit to https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/
+This rating uses a 1-3 scale to show what each number corresponds to in terms of problem and priority. **Credit for scale rating given to:** https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/

 Scale  | Problem  | Information  |
 :---: | :---  | :---: |